From Roosevelt to Obama: famous Americans who won the Nobel Peace Prize

 Norman Borlog, 1970

-By the seventies, new threats began to be added to the topic of avoiding world conflict on the global agenda.
-Norman Borlog, a member of the International Program for the Improvement of Corn and Wheat, tried to fight one of them - the food problem.
+By the seventies, new threats began to be added to the topic of preventing global conflict on the global agenda.
+Norman Borlog, a participant in the International Corn and Wheat Improvement Program, tried to combat one of them—the food problem.

 He became one of the few American agronomists to have received such an impressive number of high awards.
 In addition to the Nobel Peace Prize, he has been awarded the Presidential Medal of Freedom, the National Science Medal, and the Congressional Gold Medal.